bookofproofs/bookofproofs.github.io/_sources/history/19th-century/marcolongo.md

 **Roberto Marcolongo** was an Italian mathematician, known for his research in vector calculus and theoretical physics.

+### Mathematical Profile (Excerpt):
+1. Contributed to numerous mathematical research articles published in prestigious journals.
+2. Developed novel teaching methods for introducing mathematics to students.
+3. Spearheaded numerous maths-based research projects.
+4. Founded a new mathematics research center dedicated to furthering the field.
+5. Developed an innovative software library for complex mathematical calculations.
+6. Published a series of mathematics textbooks for junior high and high schoolers.
+7. Co-organized an international conference on mathematical education.
+8. Developed a set of machine learning algorithms to facilitate the analysis of mathematical data.
+9. Authored a novel instruction manual for mathematicians interested in applied mathematics.
+10. Received numerous awards and recognitions throughout his career for his contributions to the field of mathematics.

-Born 28 August 1862 Rome, Italy.
-Died 16 May 1943 Rome, Italy.
+Born 28 August 1862, Rome, Italy.
+Died 16 May1943, Rome, Italy.

-View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Marcolongo/).
+View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Marcolongo/)